 More and more senior care facilities are thinking outside the box about what can make their residents happy.
 Sometimes it’s just simple things like good music, dabbling in painting, knitting, gardening and dancing.
 Just having something the elders enjoy brings a lot more quality to their lives.

 Pets are another facet of life that brings joy to many.
 Therapy animals used to be relegated to just dogs.
 Not anymore!
 I’ve seen horses play a big role in engaging seniors.
 Many don’t ride them but give them a brushing or feed them some carrots.
 All the seniors who engage in horse therapy look forward to each visit.
 Animals and people can make such a positive connection.

 Those miniature horses are now making the rounds at a lot of assisted living communities and now the tiny cows are coming on the scene.
 Chickens are also being kept at assisted livings and the seniors love tending them and gathering eggs.
 Raising the chickens together with their peers gives them more opportunities to get to know one another.

 Having a calendar is important to seniors.
 Even if you’re tending them at home, putting a calendar on the refrigerator with at least one outing on it each week can remind your loved one that they’re going to do something special that week.
 It can be as simple as taking a drive for an ice cream cone, or a shopping trip to the mall.
 Just getting out and doing something different can brighten anyone’s day.

 My parents like to take a drive up into the Sierra and look around at some of the old gold towns up there.
-They always stop for a bite to eat and momma loves those second-hand stores to browse in.
+They always stop for a bite to eat and mama loves those secondhand stores to browse in.